Article I: Name

 Provisional institutional membership may be held for a total of three (3) years and is open to any institution that is in the process of developing a baccalaureate or higher degree program in nursing that meets the following criteria:

 a.
-Legal authorization to grant the credential to which the program leads;
+Authorization to grant the credential to which the program leads; and

 b.
-Institutional accreditation by an accrediting agency recognized by the U.S. Secretary of Education.
+The institution is accredited by an institutional (regional or national) accrediting agency recognized by the U.S. Department of Education.

 Section 3.
 Emeritus, Honorary, and Honorary Associate Membership